YvesCoding/vuescroll/README.md

 You can choose different modes according to your own needs:

-* `native` mode: Like thr native scrollbar, but can costumize styles of scrollbars, it is suitable for PC.
+* `native` mode: Like the native scrollbar, but has ability to costumize styles of scrollbar, it is suitable for the users who use PC.
-* `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry, it is suitable for mobile.
+* `slide` mode: Allow you slide by finger or mouse pointer, has ability to slide out of bountry, it is suitable for the users who use mobile phone.
-* `pure-native` mode: Use native scrollbars， it is suitable for PC and the users who like native scrollbar.
+* `pure-native` mode: Use native scrollbar, it is suitable for PC and the users who like native scrollbar.

 You can also customize the style of the scrollbar, including: